weng-lab-ustc/Multimodal-allostery/README.md

 partners to characterize the energetic landscape of protein binding and allosteric regulation.

-This repository contains scripts for:
+This repository contains:
-- processing and analyzing DMS-derived binding free energies
-- MoCHI model analysis
-- structural and allosteric analyses
+- Fitness scores, inferred free energy changes and required miscellaneous files in the [Supplementary_data] directory
+- Structural movie supplementary files
-- reproducing figures in the manuscript
+- Script for reproducing figures in the manuscript

 ## Repository organization